- 3-Minute Article

-Simplifying your financial life with a formal plan may also help pre-retirees feel more confident about the future, according to a recent study.1
+Simplifying your financial life with a formal plan may also help pre-retirees feel more confident about the future, according to a study conducted by LIMRA.1

-Work with a financial advisor to streamline the number of retirement accounts you hold.
+Work with a financial professional to help streamline the number of retirement accounts you hold.
 It’s not uncommon to accumulate several accounts over the years, including 401(k)s and traditional and Roth IRAs.
-For example, younger baby boomers change jobs an average 12 times during their careers,2 making it easy to accrue a number of employer-based retirement accounts.
+On average, for example, younger Baby Boomers change jobs 12 times during their careers2, making it easy to accrue a number of employer-based retirement accounts.

-An advisor can help you roll money from a defined-contribution plan into an IRA, for example, or consider whether converting a portion of assets into guaranteed income makes sense for your situation.
+A financial professional can help you evaluate your options, including rolling over assets into another qualified plan or discussing whether converting a portion of the assets into guaranteed income makes sense for your situation.

 Overall, reducing the number of accounts you manage can:

 - Simplify tracking savings and investments

 - Help you gain a clearer picture of asset allocation